mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 **Purpose:**

 - Trial balances promote accuracy,
-- Identify potential issues,
+- Check Balances & Identify potential issues,
 - Facilitate financial statement preparation,
 - Serve as an internal control.
 - More [Info](https://mcc-us.github.io/2024-01-29-trial-bal-v-bal-sheet.html)

 **4 Steps**

-1. Enter the general ledger account names.
-   - Assets followed by Liabilities, Capital, Drawings, Revenue, and Expenses
+1. Enter in order: Assets followed by Liabilities, Capital, Drawings, Revenue, and Expenses

-2. Enter the ending balance of each account in Debit or Credit column, using *Normal Balance*.
+2. Enter account balance using **Normal Balance**.
+See: POST

-3. Determine IF trial balance is in balance by totaling the Debit and Credit columns.
+3. IS trial balance is in balance, for example: Debits = Credits
 4. Double underscore Trial Balance columns to show that the work in that column is complete.

-- **NOTE: Trial Balance ADDS**
+**NOTE: Trial Balance ADDS**

-   - Accumulated Depreciation—Equipment,
+- Accumulated Depreciation X, Cr
-   - Depreciation Expense—Equipment
+- Depreciation Expense X, Dr
-   - ALL Expenses,
+- ALL Expenses

 |Example Trial Balance|
 |:-:|